 United States Citizens

-U.S. citizens who have been out of the country for a minimum of 48 hours and have not used their respective duty-free allowance within 30 days generally are entitled to an $800 duty-free tax exemption in the Caribbean.
+U.S. citizens who have been out of the country for a minimum of 48 hours and have not used their respective duty-free allowance within 30 days generally are entitled to a duty-free tax exemption in the Caribbean.
 Families traveling together can pool their exemptions.

-Alcohol: The duty-free allowance for U.S. citizens age 21 and over is two liters, the value of which must be included within the $800 exemption.
-For travel to the U.S. Virgin Islands, the exemption is $1,600.
+Alcohol: The duty-free allowance for U.S. citizens age 21 and over is two liters.
+For travel to the U.S. Virgin Islands, the exemption is even greater.
 Special rules also apply to purchases that you mail home rather than carry home.

-Canadian citizens who have been out of the country for a minimum of 7 days are entitled to a duty-free exemption of $750 CAD.
-They are also permitted a duty-free exemption of $400 CAD each time they are out of the country for more than 48 hours.
-This $400 exemption may not be claimed during the same period as the $750 exemption, nor can your exemptions be pooled with your spouse and/or children.
+Canadian citizens who have been out of the country for a minimum of 7 days are entitled to a duty-free exemption.
+They are also permitted a duty-free exemption each time they are out of the country for more than 48 hours.
+Your exemptions can't be pooled with your spouse and/or children.